-A Fellowship award of \$5,000 per month will support a six-to twelve-month full-time individual tenure.
+A Fellowship award of \$5,000 per month will support a six- to twelve-month full-time individual tenure.
 The monthly stipend rate is fixed; no itemized budget is required.
 Proposers should request tenure periods that suit their schedules and the needs of their projects.
 A request for a shorter tenure period will not improve chances of receiving an award.
-The earliest that Fellows may begin their fellowship tenure is 10 the award year.
-The latest that Fellows may begin their fellowship tenure is 15 months later on September 1.
-Recipients must complete their fellowship tenure within two years of the beginning of the fellowship tenure.
+The earliest that Fellows may begin their fellowship tenure is June 1 of the award year.
+The latest that Fellows may begin their fellowship tenure within two years of the beginning of the fellowship tenure.
 An award recipient must work full-time on the project and may not accept a teaching assignment or undertake any other major activity.